elle/beginner-ruby-training/02-00-Day-2-session-slides.md

 ---
 # Associations

-In Rails, an association is a connection between two Active Record models.
+In Rails, an association is a connection between two ActiveRecord models.

 ```ruby
 class Person < ApplicationRecord